texxasrulez/account_details/README.md

 Account Details Roundcube Plugins

-I have merged 3 plugins, userinfo, moreuserinfo and serverinfo into one and then added a lot of my own ideas ..
+I have merged 3 plugins, userinfo, moreuserinfo and serverinfo into one ..

 Account Details Plugin for Roundcube